riseupnet/riseup_help/pages/eip/how-to/linux/en.md

 The next step is to define an username and password for your account.
 Please make sure to remember them.

-Please notice that at this stage of the beta the current riseup's usernames are reserved and can't be used.
+Please notice that at this stage of the beta the current riseup usernames are reserved and can't be used.
 You will need to create a new one, don't worry it's going to be only used for this service and during this beta.

 ![Step 6](linux/Bitmask-7.png)